Lucas-Petrus/Lucas-Petrus.github.io/_posts/2020-06-25-NBA-Referee-Evaluation.md

 ---
 layout: post
-title: Do NBA Referees Give a Slight Advantage to the Home Team
+title: Do NBA Referees Give an Advantage to the Home Team
-subtitle: How Fouls and Point Differential Can Help us Assess
+subtitle: How Fouls and Point Differential Can Help us Assess 'Foul' Play by Referees
 cover-img: /assets/img/refs.png
 ---